rhel-labs/learn-katacoda/pcp-flamegraphs/step3.md

 The output shows the result of running the SELECT query, and the performance samples are collected in the perf.data file.

-## Create a new flame graph ##
+## Output the flame graph ##
-The report option of perf script can be used to generate an HTML format report for better readability -
+Re-run the report option of perf script to generate an HTML report -

 `perf script report flamegraph`{{execute T2}}

-Check out `man perf` if you are interested in more details about the `perf` tool.
+A new flamegraph.html file should be generated.

 ## Copy the report to the Apache Server ##